Trace search

 For example, within two instances of repeated field visible_region.rect, the top field is represented by visible_region.rect.top in both the instances.

-• Boolean values are represented by '0' (False) or '1' (True).
+• For value and previous_value columns, boolean values are represented by 0 (False) or 1 (True).

 SurfaceFlinger SQL views